MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/dc-locator.md

 DC location in Windows can operate in two basic modes:

-- DNS-based discovery, which is based on domain controller advertisement using DNS.
+- **DNS-based discovery** is based on domain controller advertisement using DNS.

   Domain controllers register various SRV records in DNS, such as records that represent key capabilities like Key Distribution Center or Global Catalog, and records that describe locality like Active Directory site records.
 Clients query DNS for the appropriate SRV records and then ping those servers by using UDP-based LDAP pings.

   This mode is supported only when you use DNS domain names and your domain controllers are running Windows 2000 and later.
 Supported domain controllers run more optimally in this mode but can change to the other mode in certain scenarios.

-- NetBIOS-based discovery, which involves domain controllers registering records in [Windows Internet Name Service (WINS)](/windows-server/networking/technologies/wins/wins-top).
+- **NetBIOS-based discovery** involves domain controllers registering records in [Windows Internet Name Service (WINS)](/windows-server/networking/technologies/wins/wins-top).
 Clients query WINS for the appropriate records, followed by pinging the possible target candidate DCs.

   A variant of this mode uses a broadcast mechanism supported by [mailslot messages](/windows/win32/ipc/about-mailslots) where the client broadcasts packets on its local network to look for DCs.
 This mode is supported with legacy Windows NT 4 and earlier domain controllers, and it works only when you use short NetBIOS domain names.

 When an application requests a DC but specifies a short NetBIOS-style domain name, DC location always tries to map that short domain name to a DNS domain name.
-If DC location can map the domain names successfully, it then uses DNS-based discovery with the mapped DNS domain name.
+If DC location can map the domain names successfully, it uses DNS-based discovery with the mapped DNS domain name.

 Beginning with Windows Server 2025, Netlogon downloads and caches naming information about domains and child domains in all trusting forests.
 This information is used when you're mapping NetBIOS-style domain names to DNS domain names.

 NetBIOS-style domain names are mapped to DNS domain names from multiple sources in the following order:

-1. First, cached information from a previous lookup.
+1. Cached information from a previous lookup

-1. Second, all domains in the current forest.
+1. All domains in the current forest

-1. Third, top-level names (TLNs) for all trusting forest trusts and external trusts.
+1. Top-level names (TLNs) for all trusting forest trusts and external trusts

+1. For Windows Server 2025 and later:

+   1. Administrator-configured domain name mappings

+   1. Domain name mappings for all forests and child domains in trusting forest trusts

-1. Finally, sign-in sessions on the client machine.
+1. Sign-in sessions on the client machine

-When none of these sources can find a DNS domain name, DC location can proceed with NetBIOS-based discovery by using the original NetBIOS-style short domain name.
+When none of these sources can find a DNS domain name, DC location can proceed with NetBIOS-based discovery by using the original NetBIOS-style short domain name

 > [!IMPORTANT]
 > Beginning with Windows Server 2025, DC locator doesn't allow the use of NetBIOS-style location.
-To learn how to configure this behavior, see the [BlockNetBIOSDiscovery Netlogon policy setting](#blocknetbiosdiscovery-netlogon-policy-setting) section.
+To learn how to configure this behavior, see the [NetBIOS discovery policy setting](#netbios-discovery-policy-setting) section.

 We recommend using DNS-based discovery instead of NetBIOS-based discovery.
 DNS-based discovery is more reliable and secure.
 [DsGetDcName](/windows/win32/api/dsgetdc/nf-dsgetdc-dsgetdcnamew) is the primary DC location API.